joliveirat/news-consumer/README.md

 ### `npm run build:style`

-Builds Style Dictionary files according to `/style-dictionary/config.json`.
+Builds Style Dictionary files according to `/style-dictionary/config.json`.\
+You should run that if you change any file on `/style-dictionary/properties` folder, which contains all design tokens.

 ### `npm run build`